From the Philippines to Alice Springs: Sherry achieved her goals with STEPS

 “I am truly thankful that my lecturer, Jennifer Lopes, has helped me to achieve what I wanted to achieve.

 “She’s not only a lecturer but also a mentor for all of us in the evening class,” she said.

 Ms Haynes said Ms Lopes encouraged her to apply for the role she really wanted: a teaching assistant position at Living Waters Lutheran School.

 Ms Haynes said she initially lacked confidence but with Ms Lopes’ support she was successful and received a job offer.

 “They interviewed me in November last year, it was an amazing experience and less than 30 minutes after the interview I got the job,“ she said.

 Ms Haynes said she enjoys her new job and the people she works with.

 “I can say that I am in the right workplace, the community is very welcoming, supportive and very pleasant to work with,” she said.

 Now that she has the language skills and confidence, Ms Haynes has set her sights on furthering her education and is planning to gain a Certificate IV in Education Support.

 If you would like to learn or increase your skills in English, STEPS AMEP can deliver up to 510 hours of free English lessons and provide support from qualified trainers.
-Call 08 8950 7600 to find out more about classes in Alice Springs and 1300 585 868 for classes in Palmerston and Casuarina.
+Call 1300 585 868 to find out more.